-- To begin the formatting process, press the [▲][▼] buttons to choose [OK], and then press the [5] button. - When formatting is finished, [Memory card formatting complete] is displayed.
-Press the [] button.
+- To begin the formatting process, press the [▲][▼] buttons to choose [OK], and then press the [※] button. - When formatting is finished, [Memory card formatting complete] is displayed.
+Press the [ ) button.

 Formatting or erasing data on a memory card only changes file management information on the card and does not erase the data completely.
-When transferring or disposing of memory cards, please be cautious.
-Take steps to protect personal information if necessary, as by physically destroying cards.
+When transferring or disposing of memory cards, take steps to protect personal information if necessary, as by physically destroying cards.